leorm2002/PLISolver/README.md

     ```
 ## Usage

-The solver can be used either via a web gui or used via rest api
+The solver can be used either via a web gui or used via rest api.
+The solver default port is 8080, the web interface can be reched via 127.0.0.1:8080

 ## Endpoints